index-sensei/fun-drinks/README.md

         <section>
             <h2>A Call to Sip and Celebrate</h2>
             <p>Let’s raise a glass to fun drinks and the magic they bring.
 Whether you’re crafting a dazzling mocktail for a party, sipping a fruity smoothie on a lazy afternoon, or toasting with a warm mug of cider by the fire, these beverages are a reminder to live boldly, love deeply, and savor every moment.
 So go ahead—mix up something fun, share it with someone you care about, and let the good times flow.</p>
-            <p class="cta">Ready to dive deeper into the world of fun drinks?
+            <p>Ready to dive deeper into the world of fun drinks?
 Discover recipes, tips, and more to keep your glass full of inspiration. <a href="https://lhinspire.com/fun-refreshing-summer-drinks-for-easy-home-entertaining/">Click here to explore!</a></p>
         </section>
     </main>
 </body>